metio/terraform-provider-k8s/docs/data-sources/kube_green_com_sleep_info_v1alpha1_manifest.md

 - `patches` (Attributes List) Patches is a list of json 6902 patches to apply to the target resources. (see [below for nested schema](#nestedatt--spec--patches))
 - `suspend_cron_jobs` (Boolean) If SuspendCronjobs is set to true, on sleep the cronjobs of the namespace will be suspended.
 - `suspend_deployments` (Boolean) If SuspendDeployments is set to false, on sleep the deployment of the namespace will not be suspended.
 By default Deployment will be suspended.
-- `time_zone` (String) Time zone to set the schedule, in IANA time zone identifier.
-It is not required, default to UTC.
-For example, for the Italy time zone set Europe/Rome.
+- `time_zone` (String) Time zone to set the schedule, in IANA time zone identifier.It is not required, default to UTC.For example, for the Italy time zone set Europe/Rome.
-- `wake_up_at` (String) Hours:Minutes  Accept cron schedule for both hour and minute.
-For example, *:*/2 is set to configure a run every even minute.
-It is not required.
+- `wake_up_at` (String) Hours:MinutesAccept cron schedule for both hour and minute.For example, *:*/2 is set to configure a run every even minute.It is not required.

 <a id="nestedatt--spec--exclude_ref"></a>
 ### Nested Schema for `spec.exclude_ref`

 Optional:

-- `api_version` (String) ApiVersion of the kubernetes resources.
-Supported api version is 'apps/v1'.
+- `api_version` (String) ApiVersion of the kubernetes resources.Supported api version is 'apps/v1'.
-- `kind` (String) Kind of the kubernetes resources of the specific version.
-Supported kind are 'Deployment' and 'CronJob'.
+- `kind` (String) Kind of the kubernetes resources of the specific version.Supported kind are 'Deployment' and 'CronJob'.
 - `match_labels` (Map of String) MatchLabels which identify the kubernetes resource by labels
 - `name` (String) Name which identify the kubernetes resource.